CSteen57/SteenDesk_Help_Desk_Simulation/README.md

 > Supporting, troubleshooting, and maintaining an existing environment.

-This reflects real-world help desk and MSP roles where systems are already in place and technicians are responsible for resolving user issues, documenting work, and validating fixes.
+This reflects real-world help desk and MSP roles where systems are already in place and technicians are responsible for resolving user issues, documenting work, validating fixes, and escalating when needed.

 ---